lawrennd/old_talks/_uq/includes/emukit-sensitivity-analysis.md

 \subsection{Emukit Sensitivity Analysis}

-[@Kennedy-predicting00;@Sobol-sensitivity90;@Sobol-global01;@Saltelli-sensitivity04;@Saltelli-global08;@Saltelli-variance10]

-\notes{This introduction is based on [Introduction to Global Sensitivity Analysis with Emukit](https://github.com/EmuKit/emukit/blob/master/notebooks/Emukit-tutorial-sensitivity-montecarlo.ipynb) written by Mark Pullin, Javier Gonzalez, Juan Emmanuel Johnson and Andrei Paleyes.}
+\notes{This introduction is based on [Introduction to Global Sensitivity Analysis with Emukit](https://github.com/EmuKit/emukit/blob/master/notebooks/Emukit-tutorial-sensitivity-montecarlo.ipynb) written by Mark Pullin, Javier Gonzalez, Juan Emmanuel Johnson and Andrei Paleyes.
+Some references include [@Kennedy-predicting00;@Sobol-sensitivity90;@Sobol-global01;@Saltelli-sensitivity04;@Saltelli-global08;@Saltelli-variance10]}

 > A possible definition of sensitivity analysis is the following: The study of
 > how uncertainty in the output of a model (numerical or otherwise) can be